newlandsvalley/purescript-soundfonts-deprecated/README.md

 purescript-soundfont
 ====================

 This is a PureScript wrapper for danigb's soundfont project: [soundfont-player](https://github.com/danigb/soundfont-player).
 It is, to a large extent ported from the two previous Elm wrappers of the same library.
 It loads soundfonts taken from Benjamin Gleitzman's package of [pre-rendered sound fonts](https://github.com/gleitz/midi-js-soundfonts).
 It then provides functions which allow you to play either an individual note or a sequence of notes.
+It is entirely monophonic - only one instrument soundfont may reside in memory at any time.

 Soundfonts can either be loaded from a local server or from Benjamin Gleitzman's github server.

 The description of a MIDI note is slightly different from the Elm version:

      type MidiNote =
+       { channel :: Int           -- the MIDI channel (ignored)
-       { id  :: Int               -- the MIDI pitch number
+       , id  :: Int               -- the MIDI pitch number
        , timeOffset :: Number     -- the time delay in seconds before the note is played , duration :: Number       -- the duration of the note , gain :: Number           -- the volume (between 0 and 1)